nucleartide/Breadforge/.github/PULL_REQUEST_TEMPLATE/add_sound_effect.md

 ## Pipeline

+Copy and paste the list below:

 1. [ ] Find a sound effect from freesound.org.
-(I like this most currently, no need to download nor pay for huge asset pack.)
 2. [ ] Check the sound's license to ensure that I can use it.
 3. [ ] Import sound into `Sounds/` folder.
 4. [ ] Update `Sounds/Attribution.md` doc.
 Give credit where it's due!